itspladd/personal-website-old/writing/rpg_stories/grave-ambush-tirisvale/_posts/2016-02-12-ambush-tirisvale-ch02.md

 The group made short work of the goblins that had run towards them, and NGE cleaved the hell out of the rocket assistant goblin.
 She stood at the top of the stairs and faced the fur-shawled goblin, seemingly the leader of this raiding party.

 The goblin hissed at NGE.
 "You longshanks think you win, but we win in the end!
-We Grubchin!
+We be Grubchin!
 We have powerful friend, and you will-"

 Derfin wasn't waiting for no last words.
 His arrow went just straight through that goblin's head, pinning her to the door.

 Her torch fell into the box of fireworks.

 "Oh," said Chad.
-"Oh _shi_"
+"Oh _shi-_"

 The courtyard exploded.